Fluorescence calorimetry of an ion crystal: Introduction

-While $^{229}$Th is a long-lived isotope and is available in macroscopic quantities, the $^{229m}$Th is not\,\cite{Seiferle2017}; it is most readily available as the $\alpha$-decay daughter of $^{233}$U\,\cite{Raphael2020}.
+While $^{229}$Th is a long-lived isotope and is available in macroscopic quantities, $^{229m}$Th is not \cite{Seiferle2017}; it is most readily available as the $\alpha$-decay daughter of $^{233}$U\,\cite{Raphael2020}.
 This isotope's $\alpha$ decay populates the isomeric state in about 2$\%$ of all cases.
 The decay produces ions with 84\,keV kinetic energy\,\cite{Hass:2020}, which needs to be removed for the successful trapping of the ion.
-In the TACTICa setup, this is achieved by putting the $^{233}$U recoil ion source at a potential of about -84/$q$\,keV, against which the daughter ions emitted in charge state $q$+ run up to arrive at the trap at near rest.
-Successful trapping relies on the ion entering the trap and being reflected by the exit end cap, with the entrance side being closed before the ion round trip time has elapsed.
-Taking a realistic case example of thorium ions with charge states $q=1,\ldots,10$, we determine the dissipated energy of the intruding ion in an ion crystal of calcium (section\,\ref{sec_intrd_eff}).
+In the TACTICa setup, this is achieved by putting the $^{233}$U recoil ion source at a potential of about --84/$q$\,keV, against which the daughter ions emitted in charge state $q$+ run up to arrive at the trap at near rest.
+Successful trapping relies on the ion entering the trap \gm{by the entrance endcap, (left-hand side in Fig.~\ref{fig_sk})} and being reflected by the \gm{repulsive potential generated by the} exit endcap. \gm{Finally on the way back, before the ion round trip time has elapsed, now} the entrance side is closed \gm{by applying a high repulsive potential}.
+Taking a realistic case example of thorium ions with charge states $q=1,\ldots,10$, we determine the dissipated energy of the intruding ion in an ion crystal of calcium (Sec. \ref{sec_intrd_energy}).
 We show that ion crystal fluorescence calorimetry will provide a non-destructive signal indicating intrusion of a $^{229}$Th ion, which can be used for triggering electrostatic closure of the trap.